 Research demonstrates that engaged students are more successful academically.
-However, it is hard for educators to know which aspects of their lessons keep students engaged, and to stay abreast of the latest instructional technology resources that can improve engagement.
+However, it is hard for educators to know which aspects of their lessons keep students engaged, and to stay abreast of the latest research and instructional technology resources that can improve engagement.

 Our goal is to help educators create more engaging lessons through SEEDS (Student Engagement EdTech Diagnostic Survey), an online platform for easy administration of anonymous student surveys and generation of personalized professional learning tips.
 SEEDS empowers educators to better understand how their students’ experience a lesson and receive actionable tips to improve student engagement.

-With each survey administration, educators receive personalized tips to improve student engagement at the lesson level from our subject area Tip Masters powered by our Tip Engine Knowledge base (TEK-base).
+With each survey administration, educators receive personalized tips to improve student engagement at the lesson level from educational research and from our subject area Tip Masters powered by our Tip Engine Knowledge base (TEK-base).
 Tips are personalized to the educator’s grade level, subject area, survey questions, lesson description, and educational technology used.